jamesshore/livestream/README.md

 (Previous episodes may be helpful.
 You can find them [here](https://www.jamesshore.com/v2/projects/lunch-and-learn).)

-Writing the code to time out isn't too difficult, since we're not dealing with cancellation this week.
+Writing code to time out isn't too difficult, since we're not dealing with cancellation this week.
 As usual when infrastructure is involved, the main challenge is *testing* the code.

 To test the code, you need to have the ability to simulate a hang.
 This is the kind of thing we've used the [Nullable Infrastructure Wrapper](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#nullable-infrastructure) and [Embedded Stub](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks#embedded-stub) patterns for in the past, and that's a valid approach here, too.
 Specifically, you can modify `HttpClient.createNull()` to pass a `hang` option to HttpClient's embedded stub.
 (To see how the embedded stub works, see the [Microservice Clients Without Mocks, Part 1](https://www.jamesshore.com/v2/projects/lunch-and-learn/microservice-clients-without-mocks-part-1) episode.)

 Once HttpClient supports hangs, it's fairly easy for Rot13Client to support it too--it just needs to delegate to HttpClient.
 And once that's done, you're ready to implement the application code.

 Testing the application code requires you to control the clock.
 Fortunately, the Clock class we built in [No More Flaky Clock Tests](https://www.jamesshore.com/v2/projects/lunch-and-learn/no-more-flaky-clock-tests) is still available.
 You can use that to wait for a timeout.
 In your production code, JavaScript's [Promise.race()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) function will allow you to run the timeout and network request side by side.

+Tune in on September 15th at noon Pacific to see how I apply these ideas.
+For details, go to the [Lunch & Learn home page](https://www.jamesshore.com/v2/projects/lunch-and-learn).
+Starting September 16th, a video with my solution will be archived on that page.

 Running the Code